 Apply your concealer to acne and spots

 If you have any acne, dark spots, sun spots, scars, or birthmarks, now is the time to cover them up.
 For this, opaque concealers work best.
-They come as sticks, compacts or palettes.
+They come as sticks, compacts, or palettes.
 Our recommendation: M·A·C Studio Conceal and Correct Palette.
-A palette with four concealers and two corrector shades to match any skin tone so you can mix them to achieve your skin tone exact as it is any time of the year.
+A palette with four concealers and two corrector shades to match any skin tone so you can mix them to achieve your skin tone exactly as it is any time of the year.

 - Getting the color right is the most important thing.
 You need to match your skin tone exactly.
 It can’t be a shade lighter like for under eyes area because it will only accentuate the spot.

 - Go over larger areas first if you have a case of pigmentation or redness and use a regular concealer brush or fingers.

 - Then with a tiny pointed brush (like the one for eyeliner) cover blemishes and any smaller marks.

 - Tap on your concealer and press with your finger or a sponge to blend it in around the edges.

 - Don’t forget your neck or back if you are wearing something backless and cover any spots you might have.

 For more amazing makeup tips follow us on Pinterest! <3